MUGA’s (Multi-Use Games Areas) have become an increasingly popular choice for educational facilities and recreational areas.

 MUGA’s allow a number of different sporting grids to be incorporated on one surface, meaning different sports can be played on the one surface and you can get the most out of one particular area.
 They are also a cost-effective solution for facilities restricted by budget and where space is at a premium.

 To make sure you make the most out of your MUGA, Bradleys has put together some information on the different types of MUGA’s so you can ensure you have the right surfacing needs for your particular facility and the sports being played on them.
-Generally, these are categories into 5 main types:
+Generally, these are categorised into 5 main types:

 Type 1 – Open-textured porous macadam